mhtess/communicating-generalizations/experiments/habituals/experiments.md

 - Should be about 25 responses for items
 - 50 * 1.25 + 20% = $75

+### Friends and family 3

+Ask about past frequency.
+The hypothesis is that for really low frequencies for common activities (e.g., "eating peanut butter" once a year), this frequency gets rounded to 0 when thinking about future rates, but when thinking about number of times in the past, it won't be rounded to 0.

+4/22/2017
+- Each subject does 15 out of 27 items
+- Should be about 25 responses for items
+- 50 * 1.25 + 20% = $75

 ## Truth judgments (S2 task)